adityadomle/Restaurant-Webpage/README.md

 # Restaurant-Webpage
 A responsive restaurant webpage built using HTML and CSS.

-Designed for clean user experience and easy customization.
+Designed for clean user experience and easy customization!
-.